-Benjamin Franklin once emphasized the importance of planning when he stated that,
+Benjamin Franklin once emphasized the importance of planning when he stated,

 “If you fail to plan, you are planning to fail.”

 Strategic planning is essential for a business to thrive.
 Few businesses may have been lucky to grow rapidly, but sustained success does not happen by accident.
-We all need our blueprint to focus on our goal and not be derailed with distractions.
+We all need our blueprint to focus on our goals and not be derailed by distractions.